Azure-Samples/storage-dotnet-azure-ad-msal/README.md

 - html
 products:
 - azure
+- azure-active-directory
+- azure-storage
-description: "This is accompanying code sample for the article at https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app"
+description: "This is accompanying code sample for the article at https://docs.microsoft.com/azure/storage/common/storage-auth-aad-app."
 urlFragment: storage-dotnet-azure-ad-msal
 ---

-# Tutorial - Enable your Web Apps to sign-in users and call Azure storage APIs with the Microsoft identity platform for developers
+# App sign-in and Azure Storage API with Microsoft identity platform

-This is accompanying code sample for the article at https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app
+This is accompanying code sample for the article at https://docs.microsoft.com/azure/storage/common/storage-auth-aad-app.

 ## Community Help and Support